-Transition Cowichan is a volunteer initiative in the Cowichan Valley on Vancouver Island in the unceded territory of the Hul’q’umi’num’ speaking Peoples, recognizing the Quw’utsun’, Malahat, Ts’uubaa-asatx, Halalt, Penelakut, Stz’uminus, Lyackson, Pauquachin, Ditidaht & Pacheedaht, who have cared for these lands for generations.
-We work collaboratively together with others to build local community resilience and ecological regeneration in response to the challenges and destabilizing impacts of the climate crisis, and of inequity, injustice and racism.
-And we’re committed to building relationships and having fun while we are doing it!
+Transition Cowichan is a volunteer initiative in the Cowichan Valley on so-called Vancouver Island in the traditional and unceded territory of the Hul’q’umi’num’ speaking Peoples, recognizing the Quw’utsun’, Malahat, Ts’uubaa-asatx, Halalt, Penelakut, Stz’uminus, Lyackson, Pauquachin, Ditidaht & Pacheedaht, who have cared for these lands for generations.
+We work collaboratively together with diverse local groups to build local community resilience and ecological regeneration in response to the challenges and destabilizing impacts of the climate crisis, and of inequity, injustice and racism.
+AND we’re committed to building relationships and having fun while we are doing it!

 With a focus on building community through a web of neighborhood connections, Transition Cowichan seeks to bring together and work with individuals and existing community groups interested in local resilience and self-sufficiency in food, water, energy, business and other vital aspects of life in response to the climate emergency.
-Our intention is to make our Cowichan communities even healthier, more equitable and sustainable places to work, play, and raise our children, while doing our best to ensure that no one in our community is left behind.
+Our intention is to make our Cowichan communities even healthier, more vibrant, equitable and sustainable places to work, play, and raise our children, while doing our best to ensure that no one in our community is left behind.

 We’re also interested in new models for community transformation to reach our goals of community resilience and ecological regeneration.
 We are shaped by those who participate, in whatever way you can.
 Before the Covid-19 pandemic we met semi-regularly at Cowichan Green Community and throughout June, July and August at monthly potlucks instead of meetings.
 In these times we still gather in small groups (with physical distancing) and sometimes online, and are involved in regular hands-on volunteer projects in the community.
 If you are interested in getting involved, being part of the conversation, or just checking us out on FB @Transition Cowichan, and we encourage you to Contact us